Leadership Impact Assessment Results – Vice Presidents

-Over the last few weeks, I’ve been discussing the importance of measuring outcomes from leadership development programs.
-Most organizations don’t do it for one reason or another.
+Recently, we began releasing analysis from our Leadership Impact Assessment results.
+In the last newsletter, we analyzed results for the C-Level executives in the data.
+It’s important to measure the outcomes from leadership training, but most organizations don’t incorporate it for one reason or another.
 Without any way of measurement, the individual and/or organization can’t empirically know what needs to be improved.

-Continue reading “Leadership Impact Assessment Results – C-Level Executives”The Elite Leadership Matrix
+Continue reading “Leadership Impact Assessment Results – Vice Presidents”

 There’s an old advertising adage that goes, “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”
 What’s true in advertising is probably even worse for most leadership development programs.
 Organizations spend over $3.5 billion dollars on leadership development worldwide each year.
 Unfortunately, much of this money is wasted because a wrong or incomplete approach to leadership development is chosen that doesn’t lead to sustained leadership growth.
 Based on decades of research, human behavior analysis and personal teaching experience, there are 5 critical gaps in most leadership development programs.